resource-watch/resource-watch-manager/README.md

 # Resource Watch Manager

-The other API for Resource Watch
+Content API for Resource Watch
+Stores information on dashboards, profiles, etc.

+If you are looking for the RW dataset API, you can find it [here](https://github.com/resource-watch/dataset)

 # Setup